nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 the <i>destroy marker</i> (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

+#### Design Considerations

+**Aspect: Whether to implement the edit item feature**
+- **Alternative 1 (current choice)**: The command is implemented and edits the item based on the prefixes inputted by the user.
+  - Pros: The user can edit only the fields that they want to edit.
+  - Cons: The user may have to input long commands.
+- **Alternative 2**: No edit command, users have to delete and re-add items should there be any change.
+  - Pros: Less bug-prone, more convenient for the developers to implement.
+  - Cons: Not user-friendly and makes things more difficult for the user.

 ### Order Management